Esri/arcgis-rest-js/CONTRIBUTING.md

 #### How to add a new package

 - In `/packages`, create a new folder with your desired new package name.
 - Each package will have it’s own `package.json` and `tsconfig.json`.
 These can be copied from other packages to maintain the correct configuration.
 Set the version of your new package at `1.0.0`.
 - Create a folder in your new package called `src` in which your code will be defined.
 Create an `index.ts` file with a simple `console.log("hello world")` to serve as the entry point of your package.
 - After creating your package, go to the root `package.json`, under the property `workspaces`, add the path to your new package.
 - Run `npm install` to update the dependencies of your project and then run `npm build:esm` to build your project.
 - Check in the root `/node_modules/@esri` and `/packages/{YOUR PACKAGE}/dist` that your new package and it has been built properly.
-- Go into `/demos`, create a new folder and title what you want to call your demo.
-You can also copy one of the existing demos depending on what kind of demo you are building.
-Generally [the `node-typescript-es-modules`](./demos/node-typescript-es-modules) demo is a good places to start.
+- Clone the [samples repository](https://github.com/Esri/arcgis-rest-js-samples) and create a new folder and title what you want to call your demo.
+You can also copy one of the existing samples depending on what kind of demo you are building.
+Generally [the `node-typescript-es-modules`](https://github.com/Esri/arcgis-rest-js-samples/tree/main/samples/node-typescript-es-modules) sample is a good places to start.
-- Add a `package.json` in your new demo folder.
+- Add a `package.json` in your new sample folder.
 Add your package as a dependency and be sure to have at least these properties in your `package.json`, `dependencies`, `name`, `version`, `description`, `license`, `type`, `main`, `scripts`, and `author`.
 Ensure that the `private` flag is set to `true`.
-- Add a `.gitignore` in the root level of your demo folder that ignore `node_modules`.
+- Add a `.gitignore` in the root level of your sample folder that ignore `node_modules`.
 Be sure to ignore an `.env` file as well if your demo is using any personal keys or tokens with [dot-env](https://github.com/motdotla/dotenv)
-- Run `npm install` within the `./demos` directory and make sure your demo folder has it's own local node_modules.
-- In your demo import your package.
+- In your sample import your package, following the instructions on how to point to your local version of ArcGIS REST JS.
-- To run your demo be sure to have script that has a property `start` in your demo directory and your script is pointing to the correct entry point.
+- To run your sample be sure to have script that has a property `start` in your sample directory and your script is pointing to the correct entry point.
-- Run `npm run start` while being in your `/demos/custom-demo` directory.
+- Run `npm run start` in your sample directory.
-- Add a readme describing your demo.
+- Add a readme describing your sample.

 ### Watching local source for changes

-you can run the command below in the root of the repo to automatically recompile a package when the raw TypeScript source changes.
-You can use this in conjunction with [the demos](./demos/).
+You can run the command below in the root of the repo to automatically recompile a package when the raw TypeScript source changes.
+You can use this in conjunction with [the samples](https://github.com/Esri/arcgis-rest-js-samples?tab=readme-ov-file#local-arcgis-rest-js).

 ```
 # watch 'request' and rebuild a UMD for the browser